edwardgerhold/syntaxjs/README.md

 This project was started on a PIII/933 in a dorm and is now continued on a notebook with 2 cores still in the dorm.
 It´s a fun project.
-Hmm, i notice difficulties with writing plain text with myself.
+Hmm, i notice difficulties with writing plain text with myself nowadays.
 I´m working on it.

-(*) locks up recently [will become repaired]
+(*) found the stupid lockup bug from march in the old lookahead fn, which i edited in march, while new tests where missing.

-(**) contains at last one implemented proposal and others begun
+(**) contains at last one implemented proposal and more

 New: Multiple Realms